chlunde/humio-jaeger-storage/README.md

 ### Storage strategies

-Currently everything is stored with spans as events in humio, with tags extracted as fields to make them queriable.
+Currently everything is stored with spans as events in humio.
 In the field `payload`, the JSON-serialized representation of the internal Jaeger span data structure is stored.

-TODO: The serialized format is not best for human consuption, consider changing tags to map[string]string and consider storing the logs as one event per log entry.

 ### Query strategies

-#### If there is no query string
-##### Alt A
-1. Perform a single query to group spans to traces in Humio and return them directly.
-Might be over-fetching?
-##### Alt B
-1. Perform a time constrained single query to group spans to traces in Humio and return them directly.
-2. Repeat above with new time range to fetch more data if we did not get enough hits (under-fetching)?

-#### If there is a query string
-1. find matching trace IDs (see Alt A and Alt B obve)
-2. The perform another query on those IDs to group spans to traces in Humio and return them directly.
-The start/stop time is constrained to the matching range +/- X minutes
+Check code for current implementation.
+It does it in two queries instead of a single query to avoid a slow and too-fancy humio query.

 ## Issues

-* no docker image
-* how to provide configuration
-* logging does not work
 * search for TODO
 * `head()`/`tail()`/`limit=` does not stop query when fulfilled.
 This is not trivial to implement for anything except simple queries.
 Humio is so fast this might be a non-issue.
-* Multiple ways to log in to get search token - no good way to renew them
-* Multi-tenancy access control
 * No escaping of * in field queries